cilium/cilium/Documentation/gettingstarted.rst

 Getting Started Using Docker
 -----------------------------

-The tutorial leverages Vagrant and VirtualBox , and as such should run on any operating system supported by Vagrant, including Linux, macOS, and Windows.
+This tutorial leverages Vagrant and VirtualBox, thus should run on any operating system supported by Vagrant, including Linux, macOS, and Windows.

 Step 0: Install Vagrant